Daniel Dye: Philanthropy

 At the end of 2018 with his Pro Late Model debut on the horizon, he created the Race to Stop Suicide campaign in partnership with The NASCAR Foundation and Halifax Health with help from his father Randy who serves on the board of directors for The NASCAR Foundation.

-In October 2019, at only fifteen years old, Dye himself raised and donated over $15,000 towards Halifax Health's mental health programs.
+In October 2019, at fifteen years old, Dye himself raised and donated over $15,000 towards Halifax Health's mental health programs.